apache/pdfbox-docs/docs/1.8/cookbook/acroforms/fill-form-field.md

 	PDDocumentCatalog docCatalog = pdfDocument.getDocumentCatalog();
     PDAcroForm acroForm = docCatalog.getAcroForm();

-Retrieve an individual field and set it's value.
+Retrieve an individual field and set its value.

 	:::java
     // as there might not be an AcroForm entry a null check is necessary